If you work

 - any income from self-employment

-- any additional earnings you get, such as tips, bonuses or fostering fees
+- any additional earnings you get, such as tips or bonuses

-From that total, Social Security Scotland takes off:
+From that total, Social Security Scotland take off:

 - 50% of any money you pay into your pension

-That calculation is what Social Security Scotland calls your take home pay.
+That calculation is what Social Security Scotland call your take home pay.

 Some income does not count towards your take home pay.
 For example, money you get from: